vprime/twitch_arm/README.md

 - Edit the TwitchBot.service file so `WorkingDirectory=` is the same directory as start.sh, and `ExecStart=` points to start.sh.
 - Commands can be configured in the bot.py file.

+### Running the bot manually
+- Install the kernel module `insmod robotic_arm_driver/robotic_arm.ko`
+- Configure permissions on the devices `sudo chmod -R 777 /sys/bus/usb/drivers/robotic_arm/*`
+- Run the bot `pipenv run python bot.py`
+- The script will search for available devices, and move one at a time and ask for an "l" or "r" to define the left and right arm.
+- Once the devices are discovered, you will see a message "Logged in as | <USERNAME>".
+Your robot is now online!

 ### Setup Run on boot
 - Copy the service file into systemd
 ```